 Visit the Embassy of Guinea website for the most current visa information.

-A passport, visa, international vaccination record (World Health Organization card), with a current yellow fever vaccination are all required to enter Guinea.
+A passport, visa, and international vaccination record (World Health Organization card), with a current yellow fever vaccination, are all required to enter Guinea.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Guinea.

 Demonstrations: Protests around scheduled elections, utility problems, and labor disputes are common, causing disruptions to traffic and commerce.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.
 You should avoid areas of demonstrations and exercise caution in the vicinity of any large gatherings.

 Crime: Burglaries and break-ins are common.
 Follow routine personal security considerations such as locking doors, windows, and employ technological security measures.

 Motorists have occasionally encountered improvised checkpoint barricades manned by uniformed military or police personnel who demand money and search through personal belongings, confiscating items of value.
 See Victims of Crime section to report incidents.